serycoola/Docker-AP-VPN/README.md

 container.
 It supports both host networking and network interface reattaching to container network namespace modes (host and guest).

+THIS IS A MODIFIED VERSION OF docker-ap.
+It sets up OpenVPN and passes the VPN connection through the hotspot.
+For the hotspot, the environment variables stay the same, except that OUTGOINGS is set by default to "tun0".

+For OpenVPN, it looks by default for configurations in /ovpn and loads any file that ends in .ovpn.

+##Environment variables for VPN:
+* **VPN_PATH**: Path where you added the config files.
+Default is /ovpn
+* **CONGIG**: Partial or full name of the config you want to load, just enough info to filter out a single file in the folder.

+## NOTE: this container is not set up to accept username and password as an input.
+You must create a file containing the username and password and modify your .ovpn file in order to look for that file and load the credentials automatically.
+More info can be found here: https://forums.openvpn.net/viewtopic.php?t=11342

 ## Requirements

 On the host system install required wifi drivers, then make sure your wifi adapter